nyxnor/onionjuggler/man/onionjuggler-tui.8.md

-% onionjuggler-tui(8) Dinamically juggle with onion services with a POSIX compliant shell
+% ONIONJUGGLER-TUI(8) Dinamically juggle with onion services with a POSIX compliant shell
 % Written by nyxnor (nyxnor@protonmail.com)
-% September 2069
+% default_date

 # NAME